 While this article focuses on cash sales, we feel it’s still important to note that if your buyer is obtaining financing for the home, it can slow the process down.
 Many “cash buyers” use what is referred to as “hard money” to purchase homes.
 Hard money lenders move much faster than standard mortgage lenders, but they can still slow down the process.
 Typically financing can take anywhere from 10 days to 6 weeks – depending on the type of lender, their relationship with the buyer, and their requirements to fund the loan.

 Some investors use “private money” to purchase homes “in cash.”
 Private money lenders tend to move much faster than other types of lenders and typically do not cause any delay in the sale past the standard title underwriting process.

 If you are looking to sell your home fast, contact us to get a cash offer on your home.
+We are cash home buyers.
 We don’t use hard money financing, typically request no option period, no appraisal, and have an excellent relationship with our preferred title company.
-These factors allow us to push the process at the fastest possible speed.
+These factors allow us to push the process of selling a house for cash at the fastest possible speed.
 Our ability to close fast can be helpful for sellers who need to sell their homes before a certain date due to an impending foreclosure or other financial issues.